 Spoon the remaining yogurt and the canned tomato sauce in alternating diagonal lines.
 (I never do this part.)

 Sprinkle with the remaining 1/2 cup cheddar.
-Bake about 1 hour, or until deep golden brown on top.
+Bake at 350° for about 1 hour, or until deep golden brown on top.
 Remove from the oven and let stand for at least 15 minutes before serving.

 Cut into squares, remove them with a spatula, and serve hot, with a dolllop of sour cream, a couple black olives and radish slices, and a sprig of cilantro, if desired.